-Shopping and doing the research to find the best health insurance is important because your situation and medical expenses play a large role in what you get out of your health insurance plan.
+Shopping and doing the research to find the best health insurance are important, because your situation and medical expenses play large roles in what you get out of your health insurance plan.

 - A health savings account (HSA) may help you save money on your medical spending if you have a qualifying high-deductible plan to go with it.

-- Create a checklist of what is important for you or your family, and compare how each plan responds to what you are looking for.
+- Create a checklist of what is important for you or your family, and compare how each plan fits with what you are looking for.

 - Make sure your plan allows you access to the providers you want.
-If you choose a plan with a limited provider network, you may have additional costs if you use services out of network because your insurance may not cover you.
+If you choose a plan with a limited provider network, you may find it harder not to rack up additional costs for using out-of-network providers.

 - If both you and your spouse have access to health insurance, consider using coordination of benefits to leverage your coverage and potentially reduce costs.

-- If you foresee costs, such as those related to mental health needs, or those related to pregnancy in the near future, review your health insurance options with your family needs and plans in mind.
+- If you foresee costs, such as those related to mental health needs or pregnancy in the near future, review your health insurance options with your family's needs and plans in mind.
 Some health insurance plans may have better coverage for pregnancy and childbirth than others.

 The Bottom Line

 Kaiser Family Foundation.
-"Explaining Health Care Reform: Questions About Health Insurance Subsidies," Accessed Nov.
-1, 2019.
+"Explaining Health Care Reform: Questions About Health Insurance Subsidies."
+Accessed Oct.
+19, 2021.